 What you won’t find are overpriced art museums filled to the brim with Renaissance art.
 Instead you can treat your eyes to Portuguese azulejo.
-These beautifully painted tiles adorn building exteriors, churches, train stations and basically any other building you can think of.
+These beautifully painted tiles adorn everything from building exteriors to churches and train stations.
 The best part though is that they can be enjoyed for free!

 Other must-see sights include the Belém Tower, Jerónimos Monastery, São Jorge Castle, São Bento railway station and Livraria Lello among others.
 No trip to Portugal would be complete without a day-trip to Sintra though, the previous royal retreat.
 Home to several castles and stately mansions, the pine covered hills are sure to charm all visitors.

 Whilst some of the above mentioned sights are free to enjoy (like the São Bento railway station), others only charge nominal entrance fees ranging from €3* to €10*.
-This is in stark contrast to the rest of Europe, where entrance fees to tourist attractions often reach up to €30*.
+This is in stark contrast to the rest of Europe, where entrance fees to tourist attractions often set you back around €30*.